snakewizardd/dda_scaffold/docs/architecture/paper.md

 ### 8.3 Red-Teaming Identity Alignment
 The theoretical guarantee provided by the infinite stiffness limit (γ→∞) needs adversarial verification.
 Future work will involve red-teaming core identity attractors with advanced prompt injection and social manipulation techniques to find the "fracture points" of the hierarchical model.

-### 8.4 Longitudinal Social Dynamics
+### 8.4 Longitudinal Social Dynamics & Recovery
-The society simulations presented here (3-14 agents) demonstrate emergent trust networks, but larger-scale, long-horizon studies are needed to observe the evolution of "traumatized" vs. "resilient" agent cultures over thousands of interactions.
+The society simulations presented here (3-14 agents) demonstrate emergent trust networks, but larger-scale, long-horizon studies are needed.
+A key future direction is the implementation of **Therapeutic Recovery Loops** — mechanisms that allow for the gradual relaxation of 'Trauma' ($\rho_{trauma}$) through consistently low-surprise, safe interactions, addressing the potential brittleness of permanent defensiveness.

 ---